miemiy/Devices-docs/surface-hub/surface-hub-recover-reset.md

 6. Select your USB drive, then select **Next > Create**.
 Some utilities need to be copied to the recovery drive, so this might take a few minutes.

    >[!TIP]
-   > Use a USB 3.0 drive with 16 GB or 32 GB of storage, formatted as FAT32.
+   > Use a USB 3.0 drive formatted as FAT32 with:
+   - At least 16 GB of storage for Windows 10 Team.
+   - At least 32 GB of storage for Windows 11 IoT with Microsoft Teams Rooms on Windows.

 7. When the recovery drive is ready, select **Finish**.